Tinker Tailor Soldier Spy (film): Premiere and theatrical release

 The film premiered in competition at the 68th Venice International Film Festival on 5 September 2011.
 StudioCanal UK distributed the film in the United Kingdom, where it was released on 16 September 2011.
-The US rights were acquired by Universal Pictures, which owns Working Title, and they passed the rights to their subsidiary Focus Features.
+The American rights were acquired by Universal Pictures, which owns Working Title, and they passed the rights to their subsidiary Focus Features.
 Focus planned to give the film a wide release in the United States on 9 December 2011 but pushed it to January 2012, when it was given an 800 screen release.

 The film was released in France on 8 February 2012 under the title La Taupe (meaning "The Mole").